Life As a Tax Preparer

 How Long Does it Take to Become a Tax Preparer?

-Those thinking about becoming a Tax Preparer might also be interested in the following careers:
+Those interested in being a Tax Preparer may also be interested in:

 More about our data sources and methodologies.